dobtco/filterer/README.md

 ## Using Filterer

+First, add `gem 'filterer'` to your `Gemfile`.

-So instead of throwing all of this logic into a controller or model, you create a `Filterer` that looks like this:
+And then instead of throwing all of this logic into a controller or model, you create a `Filterer` that looks like this:

 ```ruby
 # app/filterers/person_filterer.rb